 In addition to historical information contained herein, this prospectus contains forward-looking statements relating to plans, strategies, expectations, intentions, etc. of Streamline Health and are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 The forward-looking statements contained herein are no guarantee of future performance and are subject to certain risks and uncertainties that are difficult to predict and actual results could differ materially from those reflected in the forward-looking statements.
 These risks and uncertainties include, but are not limited to, the impact of competitive products and pricing, product demand and market acceptance, new product development, key strategic alliances with vendors that resell our products, our ability to control costs, availability of products produced from third party vendors, the healthcare regulatory environment, potential changes in legislation, regulation and government funding affecting the healthcare industry, healthcare information system budgets, availability of healthcare information systems trained personnel for implementation of new systems, as well as maintenance of legacy systems, fluctuations in operating Standards Board or other similar entities, changes in accounting policies or procedures as may be required by the Financial Accounting Standards Board or other similar entities, changes in economic, business and market conditions impacting the healthcare industry generally and the markets in which we operate, and our ability to maintain compliance with the terms of our credit facilities, and other risk factors that might cause such differences including those discussed herein.
-In addition, other written or oral statements, which reflect management's analysis only as of the date thereof.
-We undertake no obligation to publicly revise these forward-looking statements, to reflect events or circumstances that arise after the date hereof.
-We undertake no obligation to publicly revise these forward-
+In addition, other written or oral statements that constitute forward-looking statements may be made by us or on our behalf.
+Readers are cautioned not to place undue reliance on these forward-looking statements, which reflect management's analysis only as of the date thereof.
+We undertake no obligation to publicly revis